 Honors Lounges and Study Areas (Middletown & Newburgh Campus)

-Located in the historical Morrison Mansion, Honors students have a lounge to relax in, study areas with computers, and convenient access to the Program Coordinator whose office adjoins the space.
-The lounge affords students the opportunity to socialize, study or just hang out and fosters a developing sense of community.
+Located in the historic Morrison Mansion, honors students in Middletown have a lounge to relax in, study areas with computers, and convenient access to the Program Coordinator whose office adjoins the space.
+The lounge affords students the opportunity to socialize, study, or just hang out, all while fostering a sense of community.

 Activities and Offerings

-This special afternoon, held just after the College's Fall orientation, kicks off the academic year.
-Students gather for lunch, introductions and R.O.P.E.S. (team building / leadership / trust) activities.
-New students ask questions while returning students share their experiences and observations.
-Honors faculty as well as the college president and vice presidents drop in for lunch and conversations.
+This special day kicks off the academic year.
+New students gather for workshops, socialize with honors peers, and do R.O.P.E.S. (team building/leadership/trust) activities.
+Returning honors students and faculty share their expectations, experiences, advice, and observations.
+Many department chairs, other honors faculty, as well as college administrators drop in for lunch and conversations.

-The Honors Program co-sponsors guest speakers of interest to the students, the campus and the community at large throughout the fall and spring semesters.
-They may be local politicians, academicians, sports commentators, businessmen and others.
+The Honors Program co-sponsors guest speakers of interest to the students, the campus, and the community at large.
+They may be local politicians, authors, academicians, sports commentators, business owners, artists, and others.
 Speakers are encouraged to hold master classes, spending time with students in more intimate and focused classroom settings.

-The academic year culminates with a breakfast for Honors students, hosted by the college president.
-Students review the year, offer course suggestions, propose events or changes and provide observations.
-All students achievements, including graduation from the program, are recognized at the Breakfast.
-In addition, Honors Program graduation stole and pins will be distributed to those students who will be graduating from SUNY Orange.
+The academic year culminates with a breakfast or lunch for honors students, hosted by the college president.
+Students reflect on the year, offer course suggestions, provide observations, and propose events or changes to the program.
+All student achievements, including graduation from the program, are recognized at the event.
+In addition, honors program graduation stoles and medals are distributed to those students who will graduate that year.